spiral/docs/components/views.md

 }
 ```

-As you can see it utilizes classical php methodic to render php files using buffers and `extract` function.
+As you can see, this utilizes classical php methods to render the php files using buffers and the `extract` function.

 ### Compilerless Renderers
-There is scenarious when you might want to skip compilation part and work with view file directly, you can do that by by implementing `FilenameAwareInterface` in your view class.
-In this case additonal filename argument will be provided to your class pointing to view filename.
+There are scenarious where you might want to skip the compilation part and work with the view file directly.
+You can do that by implementing `FilenameAwareInterface` into your view class.
+In this case, additonal filename arguments will be provided to your class and point to view filename.

 ```php
 interface FilenameAwareInterface extends ViewInterface